eclipse-ecal/ecal/README.md

 * eCAL provides both publish-subscribe and server-client patterns
 * eCAL is brokerless
 * eCAL provides a C++ and C interface for easy integration into other languages (like python, csharp or [rust](https://github.com/kopernikusai/ecal-rs))
+* eCAL can be used in conjunction with Matlab Simulink as [eCAL Simulink Toolbox](https://de.mathworks.com/matlabcentral/fileexchange/92825-ecal-toolbox) for simulation and prototyping
 * eCAL has powerful tools for [recording](https://continental.github.io/ecal/getting_started/recorder.html), [replay](https://continental.github.io/ecal/getting_started/player.html) and [monitoring](https://continental.github.io/ecal/getting_started/monitor.html) all your data flows - decentralized
 * eCAL is simple and zero-conf.
 No complex configuration for communication details and QOS settings are needed
 * eCAL is message protocol agnostic.
 You choose the message protocol that fits to your needs like [Google Protobuf](https://developers.google.com/protocol-buffers), [CapnProto](https://capnproto.org/), [Flatbuffers](https://google.github.io/flatbuffers/)...